 Direct energy (coal, natural gas, fuel oil) is largely used in the alumina refining processes and is often determined by regional access to fuel sources.
 AWAC’s Australian and US refineries are largely dependent on natural gas – a clean transitional fuel.
 In February 2015, the San Ciprian alumina refinery completed its transition from reliance on residual fuel oil as its principle energy source to the cheaper, more efficient and more environmentally friendly natural gas.
-AWAC’s other refineries rely on a mixture of residual fuel oil, diesel and brown coal.
+In January 2017, AWAC announced the closure of the Suralco alumina refinery in Suriname (which has been fully curtailed since late 2015).
+The Suralco refinery was dependant on fuel oil as its major source of energy.
+The Alumar refinery in Brazil in which AWAC has a 39% interest, is dependent on a mix of coal and fuel oil.
 Comparatively small amounts of petrol/gasoline and LPG are used, while biodiesel fuels power some mobile equipment and industrial vehicles on site.

 In recent years the availability and rising cost of energy has been a driver for a shift in the geographical location of alumina/aluminium facilities.
 Energy rich regions such as the Middle East witnessed an increase in investment in aluminium production facilities.
 AWAC has a 25.1 per cent interest with Saudi company Ma’aden in the development of a bauxite mine and a low cost alumina refinery.

 In 2016, the Portland aluminium smelter in which AWAC has a 55% interest, sourced its electricity (indirect energy) from coal fired energy providers.